Bill Dutton (American football): Early life

 William E. Dutton was born in Weston, West Virginia.
 He played for the University of Pittsburgh.
 As a freshman in 1938, he played under coach Jock Sutherland.
 He dropped out of school in 1939 and then returned to play in Pittsburgh under coach Charley Bowser from 1940 to 1942.
 He played as halfback and in 1942, he reached 1,375 offensive yards.
 He went by the nickname "Wild Bill".

 Career

-Dutton was drafted by the Washington Redskins in 1943 but went into the service before he was able to play a down with them.
+Dutton was drafted in the third round by the Washington Redskins in 1943.
+He went into the service before he was able to play a down with them.
 During World War II, Dutton served in the United States Navy as a chief petty officer for 30 months and was a member of the undefeated United States Naval Training Center Bainbridge football team.
 After being discharged from the Navy, he played for the Chicago Cardinals.
 He was then traded to the Pittsburgh Steelers and played in the 1946 season.
 He was released by the Steelers on September 22, 1947.
 He also played for the New York Yankees in 1947.
 He was released by the Yankees on November 8, 1947.

 In 1951, Dutton worked for the Pennsylvania government as a lab technician on the Penn-Lincoln Highway project.